ABCurado/quorum-politico-2024/README.md

     Vote on proposals.
     ADN Politico analyzes your choices.
-    Get a clear picture of your political alignment.
+    Get a picture of your political alignment.

 Why ADN Politico?